rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 Let's look at  [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep) that shows an horrendous occupancy (we will understand why and how to fix it later).
 The issue is striking in the SOL section:
 ![alt text](image-19.png)

-**Figure 13** SOL section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).
+**Figure 14** SOL section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).

 Even though the there are a lot of threads, the hardware is barely used, and it is even hinted that there is an issue with latency.
 The warp state statistics says that we are mostly waiting on long scoreboard dependency.
 The occupancy section is clear:
 ![alt text](image-21.png)

-**Figure 14:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).
+**Figure 15:** Occupancy section of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).

 The achieved occupancy is only of 12% !
 This is extremely low, and `ncu` predicts that we could get a 66% speedup by improving it.
 We will see that this prediction is accurate in the "[Template away heavy branches](#template-away-heavy-branches)" section.
 It also indicates that the limiting factor is the register usage.
 Indeed, let's look at the occupancy graphs:

 ![alt text](image-22.png)
-**Figure 15:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).
+**Figure 16:** Occupancy graphs of [sample-7.ncu-rep](https://github.com/rbourgeois33/rbourgeois33.github.io/blob/main/code-sample/sample-7.ncu-rep).

 They provide a very accurate prediction of how would the occupancy of your kernel vary if you managed to change: -the register count per threads -the block size -the shared memory usage.
 The current state of the kernel is represented as dots on the line graphs.
 Note that these graphs are not the result of the kernel being instrumented, but solely from an occupancy calculation that can be done at compile time.
 We can see that we can barely improve the occupancy by changing the block size / shared memory usage, but if we are able to move the register usage to the left, we can expect significant progress.
 Now, let's see how to do this.